jwilkie94/jwilkie94.github.io/_posts/2021-10-31-Project-2-Post.md

 **what was the most difficult part for you?**

 It's difficult working virtually with a partner, so next time, I think we will implement Zoom or some other platform more.
 Trying to communicate primarily with email leads to a lot of confusion and stress.
+The automation part was difficult too.
+We were only able to get the document to generate individual files, but the filter during automation did not work for us.

 **what are your big take-aways from this project?**

-I struggled with automation on previous assignments, but I think I was finally able to get a handle on it with this project.
-I still have more to learn, but I definitely have a better understanding than before.
+I struggled with automation on previous assignments as well, I still have more to learn, but I definitely have a better understanding than before.
 I'm also still struggling with choosing linear models to test, so that is something that I need to spend more time working on in the future.
 Overall, I enjoyed this assignment and thought it was an interesting look into the possibilities of data analysis using R markdown.